 Image credit: appliedvitals via Flickr

 The Cane Corso is a large-sized Italian dog breed.
-Also known as the Italian Mastiff, it was used as a police dog, tracking purposes, guardian, and protection.
+Also known as the Italian Mastiff, it was used as a police dog, for tracking purposes, guardian, and for protection purposes.
 It is a muscular dog and is related to Neapolitan Mastiff.

 The Cane Corso is less bulky as compared to other Mastiff breeds.
 It usually comes in two basic colors: fawn and black.
-It is a loving, affectionate, and an easily-trainable dog which loves its owner’s family especially the children.
+It is a loving, affectionate, and easily-trainable dog that loves its owner’s family, especially the children.

 Image credit: CowCopTim via Flickr

 The Neapolitan Mastiff is another Mastiff breed from Italy which is the best guardian and the defender of its family.
 Also known as Italian Molosso, this dog is known as the cousin of Cane Corso.